Petzl GriGri + Review: Is It Better Than the GriGri 2?

 The GriGri + only represents a good value under certain circumstances.
 If you’re an extremely heavy user, the extra life in the steel plates might mean that you can go longer before replacing your device.
 And if you’re worried about safety, the device features could provide valuable ease of mind.

-But from where we stand, the GriGri 2 does the job better and for $50 less.
+But from where we stand, the GriGri 2 does the job better and costs less.
 As a result, it’s hard to recommend the Plus from a value perspective.

 The GriGri 2 (along with cheaper tube-style devices like the ATC-XP) still wins in that department.